Operation Aderlass

-Operation Aderlass (English: Operation Bloodletting) is an investigation in Austria and Germany into alleged doping practices carried out by Erfurt-based German physician Mark Schmidt.
-Athletes from various disciplines have been named as alleged customers of Schmidt's, receiving illegal blood transfusion for the purpose of enhancing performances, with several of them having confessed.
+Operation Aderlass (English: Operation Bloodletting) was an investigation in Austria and Germany into doping practices carried out by Erfurt-based German physician Mark Schmidt.
+Athletes from various disciplines were named as alleged customers of Schmidt's, receiving illegal blood transfusion for the purpose of enhancing performances, with several of them later confessing.
+The investigation centred around athletes from cross-country skiing and cycling.

+The investigation was sparked following a confession by cross-country skier Johannes Dürr in early 2019, leading to arrests and raids in both Schmidt's Erfurt offices as well as during the FIS Nordic World Ski Championships 2019.
+Over the following months, prominent athletes such as cyclists Alessandro Petacchi and Danilo Hondo were charged with having used Schmidt's services for the purposes of doping.
+The investigations concluded with a prison sentence for main defendant Schmidt in January 2021.

 History

 The case first came to light through admissions by cross-country skier Johannes Dürr in late February 2019.
 He named Mark Schmidt, a physician based in the German city of Erfurt, as the head of an operation which carried out systematic blood doping.
-Schmidt had earlier been team doctor at both the Gerolsteiner and Milram cycling teams.
+Schmidt had earlier been team doctor at the Gerolsteiner cycling team.
 In October 2009, Bernhard Kohl, who had been caught in a doping control while riding for Gerolsteiner in 2008, accused Schmidt of having overseen the doping practices.
-Schmidt denied the accusations.
-Following Dürr's statements, the police carried out a raid of the Erfurt offices on 27 February 2019.
+Schmidt denied the accusations and was cleared by an Austrian court in early 2010.
+A statement of the court read: "It could not be determined that the plaintiff knew of the defendant's doping practices or helped him by the process of doping or with covering it up."
+Schmidt at this time worked for Team Milram.
+Following Dürr's statements, the police raided Schmidt's Erfurt offices on 27 February 2019.
 The investigation was carried out by the doping task force of the Munich police.